Do NHL goalies get hot in the playoffs? A multilevel logistic regression analysis: Data and variables

 \subsection{Dependent variable: Shot outcome}

-The dependent variable, $y_{ij}$, equals 1 if shot $i$ in group $j$ resulted in a save and 0 if the shot resulted in a goal for the opposing team.
-A shot that hits the crossbar or one of the goalposts is not counted as a shot on goal and is not included in our data set.
+The dependent variable, $y_{ij}$, equals 1 if shot $i$ in group $j$ results in a save and 0 if the shot resulted in a goal for the opposing team.
+Following NHL convention \autocite{NHL.com}, a shot that hits the crossbar or one of the goalposts, or is blocked by players other than the goalie, is not counted as a shot on goal and is not included in our data set.